 Furthermore, there are four Ray Tracing Units in each Render Slice to help with ray tracing performance.
 There are also Samplers, Pixel Backends, and engines for Geometry, Rasterization, and HiZ.

-However, Intel had to scale it further to see the true potential from these cores and Render Slices.
+However, Intel had to scale it further to see the true potential of these cores and Render Slices.
 Thus their flagship GPU holds eight Render Slices.
-That means 32 Xe-Cores, 512 Vector and Matrix Engines, and a total of 4096 ALUs.
+That means 32 Xe-Cores, 512 Vector, and Matrix Engines, and a total of 4096 ALUs.